High blood pressure may lead to heart, eye and brain damage. SingHealth Polyclinics (SHP) shares some tips on how to prevent it.

 High blood pressure (hypertension) is a silent killer

-High blood pressure or hypertension is a silent killer that increases your risk of stroke, heart disease and other serious health complications if left unchecked.
+High blood pressure, also known as hypertension, is a silent killer that increases your risk of stroke, heart disease and other serious health complications if left unchecked.

 Most people with high blood pressure feel normal (have no headaches or tightness in the neck, etc), even when their blood pressure is moderately high.
 Thus, many are not even aware that they have hypertension.